Digital Nomad Taxes: 10 Things Americans Abroad Should Know

 Bottom line, if you’re self-employed and not paying self-employment taxes as a resident in another country, you have to pay them in the U.S.

-7. Digital nomads with money overseas may have financial reporting obligations in addition to filing U.S. taxes
+7. Americans (including digital nomads) may have financial reporting obligations in addition to filing U.S. taxes

 As a digital nomad, you may have more paperwork to file other than your tax return — if you have a foreign bank account, you might also have to file your Foreign Bank Account Report (FBAR) and FATCA Form 8938.